SAP C4C Guide: What It Was, What Replaced It, and What to Do Now

 What happens to my C4C customisations in V2?

-C4C customisations don’t transfer directly — V2 is a different codebase.
-SDK extensions, custom mashups, and workflow rules need to be rebuilt using V2’s architecture (BTP side-by-side extensions, V2 APIs, and V2’s built-in configuration tools).
+They don’t transfer directly.
+V2 is a different codebase.
+SDK extensions, custom mashups, and workflow rules need rebuilding using V2’s architecture (BTP side-by-side extensions, V2 APIs, built-in configuration tools).
 The good news: many C4C customisations were workarounds for platform limitations that V2 handles natively through configuration.
+So the rebuild is often simpler than people expect.

 How much does migration cost?

-Migration cost depends on complexity: number of custom objects, integrations, data volume, and user count.
+Depends on complexity: number of custom objects, integrations, data volume, user count.
 A focused migration (core CRM, one integration, clean data) typically costs 30-50% of the original C4C implementation.
 Complex setups with multiple integrations and extensive customisation cost more.
 The investment is justified by V2’s lower maintenance costs, better user adoption, and access to AI features that C4C will never get.

 What’s the difference between C4C, C/4HANA, and SAP CX?

+Fair enough question.
 These names reflect SAP’s CRM branding evolution.
 C4C (Cloud for Customer) was the product.
 C/4HANA was the 2018 suite name that grouped C4C with Commerce Cloud, Marketing Cloud, and Customer Data solutions.
 SAP CX (Customer Experience) is the current umbrella brand for all customer-facing SAP cloud products, including Sales Cloud V2, Service Cloud V2, Commerce Cloud, Emarsys, CDP, and CIAM.
+Even people inside SAP get these mixed up, so don’t feel bad.

 Solutions for Sales